A p-adic analog of Hasse-Davenport product relation involving epsilon-factors: Introduction

 Let $ Wh_\psi\bigl(I(\sigma_o,s)\bigr)$ be the space of $\psi$-Whittaker functionals on $I(\sigma_o,s)$.
 Unlike the linear case, this space is not one dimensional.
 By duality, $A(\sigma_o,s)$ give rise to map between the corresponding Whittaker spaces,

 As observed in \cite{Sz19} the two Whittaker spaces above are identified by Jacquet-type integrals with the space of functionals on $V_o$ .
 This means that ${A_o}_{\psi}(\sigma_o,s)$ may be viewed as an endomorphism rather than a map between two different spaces.
-As such its determinant $D_o(\sigma_o,\psi)$ is an invariant of $\sigma_o$ and $\psi$.
-In the linear case, namely in the $d=1$ case, $D_o(\sigma_o,s,\psi)$ is the reciprocal of Shahidi's local coefficients, \cite{Shabook}.
-In Theorem 3.14 of \cite{GSS} it was proven that if $\psi$ is normalized and $\chi^d$ is unramified then
+As such its determinant $D_o(\sigma_o,s,\psi)$ is an invariant of $\sigma_o$ and $\psi$.
+In \cite{GSS} we have defined a new invariant by